discipleofhamilton/personal_resume/Chang Huai Yuan.md

   <font face="Times New Roman">**Team Leader**, May 2018 - June 2018</font>

   - <font face="Times New Roman">To recognize the anime character by the same character but different styles</font>
-  - <font face="Times New Roman">Utilized the trained  LBPcascade to detect anime faces and recognize ones with the Inception-v3 model, which fine-tuned the classifier layer</font>
+  - <font face="Times New Roman">Utilized the trained  LBPcascade to detect anime faces and recognize ones with the fine-tuned Inception-v3 model.</font>
   - <font face="Times New Roman">**TOP1 result is 73.25%**</font>

 - <font size=4 face="Times New Roman">**Scheme Interpreter Implemented in C++**</font>